Homelessness service privacy notice

 - To safeguard if the information received indicates any matters that may indicate you, or a member of your family, are at risk of harm.

 We have a responsibility to ensure that information held about individuals is obtained fairly and lawfully and that the information held is accurate.
-Therefore, one purpose of us undertaking enquiries will be to verify the information you have provided as part of your homeless application, to prevent fraud and ensure our statutory duties are undertaken properly and fairly.
+Therefore, one purpose for us undertaking enquiries will be to verify the information you have provided as part of your homeless application, to prevent fraud and ensure our statutory duties are undertaken properly and fairly.

 We will hold information for a standard 6-year period starting at closure of your application.
 We will only hold information for longer or shorter than this if there is a legal reason for doing so.